JJJYmmm/Multimodal-RoPEs/README.md

 This repository is the official implementation of [Revisiting Multimodal Positional Encoding in Vision–Language Models](https://arxiv.org/abs/2510.23095).

 Multimodal position encoding is essential for vision-language models, yet there has been little systematic investigation into multimodal position encoding.
 We conduct a comprehensive analysis of *multimodal Rotary Positional Embedding (RoPE)* by examining its two core components: *position design* and *frequency allocation*.
 Through extensive experiments, we identify three key guidelines: *positional coherence, full frequency utilization, and preservation of textual priors*—ensuring unambiguous layout, rich representation, and faithful transfer from the pre-trained LLM.
 Based on these insights, we propose **Multi-Head RoPE (MHRoPE)** and **MRoPE-Interleave (MRoPE-I)**, two simple and plug-and-play variants that require no architectural changes.
 Our methods consistently outperform existing approaches across diverse benchmarks, with significant improvements in both general and fine-grained multimodal understanding.

 ## News

 - 2025.10 All variants of [Qwen3-VL](https://github.com/QwenLM/Qwen3-VL) now adopt MRoPE-Interleave w/o *spatial-reset*!

+## Todo List: Implementations of Multimodal RoPE Variants

+To enhance usability and consistency, we are refactoring various multimodal RoPE implementations into a unified interface, similar to [`Qwen3VLTextRotaryEmbedding`](https://github.com/huggingface/transformers/blob/main/src/transformers/models/qwen3_vl/modeling_qwen3_vl.py#L278).
+This effort is expected to be completed within one week (target date: November 9, 2025).

+- [x] [Vanilla RoPE](https://arxiv.org/abs/2104.09864): Apply vanilla RoPE directly to multimodal sequences, discarding the spatio-temporal structure of visual content, yet it remains a strong baseline.
+- [x] [MRoPE](https://arxiv.org/abs/2409.12191): Introduced in Qwen2VL, upcasts 1D positions to three axes (t, h, w) and splits the feature dimension across different positional axes.
+- [x] Our MRoPE-I: Applies an interleaved frequency allocation strategy, preserving a more complete frequency band for each positional axis; spatial reset is incorporated into the positional design to enhance visual attention.
+- [x] Our MHRoPE: Employs head-wise frequency allocation to maximize utility across attention heads; spatial reset is also used.
+- [x] [VideoRoPE](https://arxiv.org/pdf/2502.05173): Optimizes MRoPE’s frequency allocation by assigning the temporal dimension to low-frequency bands and adopting a diagonal positional design.
+Different from the official implementation, we vectorize the computation for faster execution.
+- [x] [HoPE](https://arxiv.org/abs/2505.20444): Built on VideoRoPE, applies positional scaling in the design and uses NoPE (no positional encoding) on the temporal dimension during frequency allocation.
+Different from the official implementation, we reset the temporal positions and vectorize the computation for faster execution.
+- [ ] CircleRoPE
+- [ ] V2PE
+- [ ] ILRoPE / OmniRoPE
+- [ ] MMRoPE
+- [ ] More variants...

 ## Usage